comparisons

 What stands out

 Fastest render times in the category.
-Turbo mode delivers full clips in 30–90 seconds.
+Turbo mode delivers full clips in 30 to 90 seconds.
 Standard generation averages around 12 seconds per clip.
 When you're A/B testing ad hooks at scale, this matters more than resolution.

 Pikaffects are genuinely unique.
 Physics-aware effects like Melt, Inflate, Crush, and Pop create scroll-stopping moments that no other tool can replicate.
 For product reveal ads and attention-grabbing TikTok hooks, these effects are a real competitive edge.